 While this isn’t the largest museum or the museum that covers the widest time frame, this is one of the best museums in Turkey.
-It houses items from the Anatolian Neolithic period such as wall paintings from Çatalhöyük, or early bronze age grave goods from Alacahöyük, Hittite tablets written in nearly microscopic cuneiform, and elaborate pieces of wood furniture from the grave of King Midas.
+It houses items from the Anatolian Neolithic period such as wall paintings from Çatalhöyük, or early Bronze Age grave goods from Alacahöyük, Hittite tablets written in nearly microscopic cuneiform, and elaborate pieces of wood furniture from the grave of King Midas.
 The central room is filled with portions of stone walls from various cities across Anatolia, all covered in beautiful reliefs.

-Ankara Castle and Historical neighborhood
+Ankara Castle and Historical Neighborhood

-Certainly the most eye-catching sight of Ankara is it’s impressive hilltop castle.
+Certainly the most eye-catching sight of Ankara is its impressive hilltop castle.
 While the entire hill is fortified the citadel at the peak attracts many local and foreign visitors.

 It’s not yet clear when this hill was first fortified though many believe it was the Hittites (around 2000 BC) that first began to use this easily defensible site.
 The current walls were built by the Byzantines and expanded/repaired by the Seljuks and Ottomans.
 In the walls you can clearly see something of Ankara’s Roman past as many of the stones used in the walls were once used as pillars, bear Latin inscriptions, or even have the carved form of people sticking out of the walls at odd angles.
-Many of the roman ruins of Ankara have disappeared as their stones were recycled for later projects.
+Many of the Roman ruins of Ankara have disappeared as their stones were recycled for later projects.

-This museum was apersonal collection that has been put on display and aims to combine archaeology and art.
-The first two floors display various items such as painted vases, coins, glass busts, and jewelry, while the bottom floor is used for temporary exhibits.
+This museum was a personal collection that has been put on display and aims to combine archaeology and art.
+The first two floors display various items such as painted vases, coins, glass busts, and jewellery, while the bottom floor is used for temporary exhibits.
 While these change regularly the exhibit we saw was a modern art display focused on Myths and Shamanism.
 While it’s not a huge collection the art is tastefully presented and even the building itself is a very modern take on Ankara’s classic architecture.

 The Neighborhood of Hamamönü

-The mosque was built just outside of the castle walls sometime in the early 13th century and rebuilt towards the end of the same century bearing many of the hallmarks of the Seljuk period.
-The mihrab, or niche indicating the direction of prayers is magnificent and the wooden ceiling is also particularly beautiful.
+This mosque was built just outside of the castle walls sometime in the early 13th century and rebuilt towards the end of the same century bearing many of the hallmarks of the Seljuk period.
+The mihrab, or niche indicating the direction of prayers, is magnificent and the wooden ceiling is also particularly beautiful.
 You’ll notice the recycled marble capitals sitting atop the wooden posts, looking somewhat out of place.